-But there are notable differences.
-In politics, few Mexicans expect more than an indirect correlation between a politician’s promises and actual deeds.
-This has been true for so long that journalists have only recently started comparing candidates’ pledges with their achievements in office.
+In Mexico, for example, few people expect anything more than an indirect correlation between their leaders’ promises and what they actually do.
+This discrepancy is so ‘baked-in’ to the culture that Mexican journalists have only recently started comparing politicians’ campaign pledges with their accomplishments in office.

-All based, of course, on profound distrust.
+All based, of course, on deep distrust.

-For example, the case of the “Missing 43” shows clearly that when faced between loyalty and honesty, Mexicans choose loyalty.
-43 students were taken away, murdered and their corpses “disappeared”.
+The case of the “Missing 43” is just one example, for it shows that when faced between loyalty and honesty, many ordinary Mexicans choose the former.

-43 students massacred in cold blood by gangsters – and probably police.
+43 students were massacred in cold blood by gangsters – and probably also police.
 The military has already been implicated… soldiers were present at the scene.
 An atrocity beyond words, arguably the worst tragedy in Mexico for decades…

 Yet up to now, not a single person has opened his or her mouth.